 - Buy small plants rather than mature plants, they need less watering to get established and are less expensive to buy!

-- There’s no point in giving up weedkiller and insecticides if you’re going to bring it in on new plants so ask neighbours and family for some of their plants or buy organic or chemical free.
-Unfortunately most of the plants in garden centres are coated in bee-killing pesticides but thankfully the organic plant nursery Caherhurley Nursery, sells very reasonably-priced plants around the country at ISNA plant fairs.
+- Unfortunately most of the plants in garden centres are coated in bee-killing pesticides but thankfully the organic plant nursery Caherhurley Nursery, sells very reasonably-priced plants around the country at ISNA plant fairs.

 - Make homemade plant feed.
-Check out my post on how to make homemade fertiliser from comfrey or nettles.
+Check out my article on how to make homemade fertiliser from comfrey or nettles.

 - Make your own leaf mould by gathering up autumn leaves and storing in a container or old compost bag for 1-2 years.
 This makes a great medium for planting seeds into and for when planting woodland plants out.